 - 3Katarzyna Daczko.

 2. Jan [or Julian?]
 Daczko, of Naruszewicz, is believed to have been b. ca. 1870 and to have d. ca. 1900, aged about 30 years.
 There is no question that he was dead before 3 Nov.
 1913, when his son Piotr (in the latter’s immigration record) listed as next of kin “mother, Anna Dowshko [sic], Norestewiczy [sic].”
 He m. by 1893, Anna ____, b. ca. 1869-70, d.
 28 Feb.
-1955, aged 85 years, at Carberry, Manitoba, Canada, and buried in Carberry Plains Cemetery, section D, row 15, lot 14.
-His widow came in 1938 to Carberry, Manitoba, and lived there until her death with her son Nicholas, who had come there three years earlier.
+1955, aged 85 years, at Fox Memorial Hospital, Carberry, Manitoba, Canada, “following a short illness.” and buried in Carberry Plains Cemetery, section D, row 15, lot 14.
+According to her death notice, his widow, “the late Mrs. Dawshka, was born in White Russian and came to Canada in 1938; she has since made her home with her son Nicholas at Melbourne.”
+Anne Carritt (whose account errs in having Anna accompany her son to Canada in 1929) states that “although Mrs. Anna Dawshka never learned to speak English, she enjoyed Canadian life and … helped with the garden, the housework and her grandchildren.”

 Known issue, probably born at or near Naruszewicz (birth order inferential):